ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/History Folder/Introduction to Latin America Unit.md

 European country.
 The Empire however, had to be administered with a line of command from the top down.
 The foundations of the Empire would be based on Feudalism, Patriarchal Society, and Paternalistic Society

+**Feudalism**:
-**Feudalism** = Social, economic and political organization of Medieval Europe.
+Social, economic and political organization of Medieval Europe.
 The economic structure was that of serfs (peasants) who worked the land while lords and kings provided military protection and government.

+**Patriarchal Society**:
-**Patriarchal Society** = the social organization of society when the male, the King is at the top of society and a country is controlled from the top down.
+the social organization of society when the male, the King is at the top of society and a country is controlled from the top down.
 In New Spain, the patriarchal families controlled most countries

+**Paternalistic Society**:
-**Paternalistic Society** = Society is organized with the male on top or "Father Knows Best" (King)
+Society is organized with the male on top or "Father Knows Best" (King)

 ### Characteristics of the Spanish Empire